garden-io/garden/docs/reference/module-types/helm.md

       #
       # `.git` directories and `.garden` directories are always ignored.
       exclude:

+      # POSIX-style path of the directory to sync to the target, relative to the module's top-level directory.
+Must be
+      # a relative path.
+Defaults to the module's top-level directory if no value is provided.
+      source: .

       # The sync mode to use for the given paths.
 See the [Dev Mode
       # guide](https://docs.garden.io/guides/code-synchronization-dev-mode) for details.